A canonical Ramsey theorem for exactly $m$-coloured complete subgraphs: Proof of the main theorem

-Our strategy for proving both Theorem \ref{canresult0} and Lemma \ref{biplem0} is to inductively construct a set $X$ for which $\gamma(X)=m$.
-To do this, we shall first recolour some edges with the colour $\mathbf{0}$.
-We then find a set $X'$ with $\gamma(X')=m'$ for a suitably chosen $m'<m$.
-Finally, we use the recoloured edges in conjunction with $X'$ to obtain $X$.
+Our strategy for proving both Theorem~\ref{canon13-canresult0} and Lemma~\ref{canon13-biplem0} is to inductively construct a set $X$ for which $\gamma_G(X)=m$.
+To do this, we shall first delete some edges from $G$ to get a new infinite graph $H$ so that the restriction of $\Delta$ to $H$ is also an infinite-colouring.
+We then inductively find a set $Y$ with $\gamma_H(Y)=l$ for a suitably chosen $l<m$.
+Finally, we use the deleted edges in conjunction with $Y$ to obtain $X$.